 - Identify ways that communication strategies directly contribute to patient outcomes.

-- Demonstrate basic proficiency in the use of SBAR, call-out, hand-offs, and check-back techniques (TeamSTEPSS communication)
+- Demonstrate basic proficiency in the use of SBAR, call-out, hand-offs, and check-back techniques (TeamSTEPPS communication)

 Along with these online modules, students who are enrolled in this aspect of Phase II will have an opportunity to participate in an Interprofessional Escape Room.
 This learning opportunity promotes efficient teamwork and communication skills among health professions students by challenging interprofessional groups of students to work together to complete a set of puzzles in order to ‘escape’ the escape room and save the patient in a case scenario.

 Interprofessional Escape Room Learning Objectives: